nolafs/marmalade-holding/site/content/games/monopoly.md

   video: ''
   video_active: false
 about:
+  heading: About the game
+  text: >-
-  body: "\r\rMonopoly, the #1 classic family board game, is coming to the App Store and Google Play this winter.
+    Monopoly, the #1 classic family board game, is coming to the App Store and Google Play this winter.
 Fans of the board game can now experience the thrill of bankrupting their friends and family online or in local multiplayer.
-The game will be ad-free and easy to pick up, everyone can play it!"
+The game will be ad-free and easy to pick up, everyone can play it!
-  title: About the game
 buy:
-  alt-title: Buy
+  title: Buy now
+  bgImage: /images/uploads/diamond-pattern.jpg
   links:
     - type: apple
       url: /test
     - type: google
       url: /test
-  title: Buy now
-  bgImage: /images/uploads/diamond-pattern.jpg
 video: P2FMcObpDX4
 features:
   - body: Play the game you know and love